James Callis

 James Nicholas Callis (born 4 June 1971) is an English actor.
-He is known for playing Dr. Gaius Baltar in the re-imagined Battlestar Galactica miniseries and television series, and Bridget Jones' best friend Tom in the Bridget Jones film series.
+He is known for playing Dr. Gaius Baltar in the re-imagined Battlestar Galactica miniseries and television series, Bridget Jones' best friend Tom in the Bridget Jones film series and Claude Whelan in the Apple TV spy series Slow Horses.
 He appeared in the television series Eureka and 12 Monkeys on Syfy as Dr. Trevor Grant and Athan Cole "The Witness", respectively.
 Since 2017, he has voiced the character Alucard in the Netflix series Castlevania and Castlevania: Nocturne, based on the video game series of the same name.
 In 2022, he appeared in season 2 of Star Trek: Picard as Jean-Luc's father in childhood flashbacks.

 Early life

 Callis was born in Hampstead and brought up in London, where he attended St. Martin's Prep School in Northwood and then Harrow School in north-west London.
 His parents owned a bed-and-breakfast.
 He is of Jewish descent, and his ancestors originate from Russia, Poland, and Ukraine.
 Callis attended the University of York, graduating in 1993 with a BA in English and Related Literature.
 He was a member of Derwent College, for which he was an enthusiastic rugby player.
 At university he was also a keen student actor, director and writer.
 He was a key member of the University of York Gilbert and Sullivan society and appeared in productions put on by friends at Cambridge University, including a production of Harold Pinter's The Dumb Waiter.